jsfenfen/reconcile-legislators/README.md

 Fuzzy Matching
 -----

 At the moment, matches are done in a two-step process: the first pass is to pull last names that match the first 8-ish characters, the second is to cull this set with fuzzy-matching techniques.
 Other blocking methods (metaphone on the last name, for instance) might be more useful, depending on the input data.

+Logging is set up to record all fuzzy match attempts; the hope is that examination of scoring metrics will help 'tune' them.

 Contributed Alias Tables
 ----